basho/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/index.md

 <div class="info">
 <div class="title">Message Definitions</div>
-<p>All Protocol Buffers messages can be found defined in the [[riak.proto|https://github.com/basho/riak_pb/blob/master/src/riak.proto]] and other .proto files in the RiakPB project.</p>
+All Protocol Buffers messages can be found defined in the [[riak.proto|https://github.com/basho/riak_pb/blob/master/src/riak.proto]] and other .proto files in the RiakPB project.
 </div>

 ### Error Response